FrancisMirror/Secure_Password_Generator/README.md

 - Instantly **copy passwords** to clipboard
 - No installation required — just run the `.exe`
 - Minimalist and secure design

 ---

-## 🖼️ Preview

-> 📷 You can add a screenshot in `screenshots/` and update the image path above
-> Recommended size: ~900x500px

----